Final report for FNC20-1243

 - Prep and equip the basement at the Food Justice Campus to be a suitable space for mushroom cultivation.

 - Test different growing mediums using food scrap composts, straw, newspaper, and coffee grounds.

 - Take an unskilled, low-income individual and teach them how to cultivate mushrooms.

 - Document the entire process to be able to duplicate at a later date, at a different location, with different individuals.

 The basement has been adapted and tweaked several times now to allow for an increase in production.
 We've settled upon pasteurized straw as a growing medium after trying a few other mediums that had their own sets of problems.

-The individual farming the space now had zero mushroom-growing knowledge prior to the pandemic and lost her job as a result of the pandemic.
-They’ve been able to rely on our knowledge to not only grow mushrooms, but also to market and work on their new business too.
+The individual farming the space had zero mushroom-growing knowledge prior to the pandemic and lost her job as a result of the pandemic.
+They've been able to rely on our knowledge to not only grow mushrooms, but also to market and work on their new business.

 With the pandemic adversely affecting so many restaurants, there haven't been as many sales to restaurants as we would like, but instead we've been able to find several wholesale market customers at grocery stores and a growing direct-to-consumer customer base from farmers markets.